 What you should know

 A flexible bronchoscopy is a procedure to look inside your respiratory system.
-Caregivers use a bronchoscope, which is a soft, bendable tube with a light and tiny camera on the end.
+Healthcare providers use a bronchoscope, which is a soft, bendable tube with a light and tiny camera on the end.
 Pictures of your respiratory system appear on a monitor during the procedure.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.